 As an eternal law, we can also see the command to keep the Passover given in the New Testament.

 On the first day of the Festival of Unleavened Bread, the disciples came to Jesus and asked, “Where do you want us to make preparations for you to eat the Passover?” . . .
 So the disciples did as Jesus had directed them and prepared the Passover.

 While celebrating the Passover 2,000 years ago, God again let us know that this celebration is the way to remember Him.

 They left and found things just as Jesus had told them.
 So they prepared the Passover.
 When the hour came, Jesus and his apostles reclined at the table.
 And he said to them, “I have eagerly desired to eat this Passover with you before I suffer.” . . .
 And he took bread, gave thanks and broke it, and gave it to them, saying, “This is my body given for you; do this in remembrance of me.”
 In the same way, after the supper he took the cup, saying, “This cup is the new covenant in my blood, which is poured out for you.”

 Christ celebrated the Passover not by sacrificing a lamb, but by giving His body and blood through bread and wine.
 He also mentioned that we must celebrate this New Covenant Passover to remember Him: His sacrifice on the cross for the forgiveness of our sins and the salvation of our souls.

 Shadow and Reality of the Passover

 While many think that the Passover is only an Old Testament celebration, the Bible shows us, as Christians living today, we, too, must celebrate the Passover.
-In fact, the book of Hebrews explains that God established the Passover in the Old Testament as a way to testify about the deeds of Christ to take place in the New Testament.
+In fact, the book of Hebrews explains that God established the Passover in the Old Testament as a way to testify about the life and works of Christ in the New Testament.